The US has lost 500,000 lives to Covid-19. Now Americans face a serious crossroads in the pandemic - KTVZ

 “I do think masks in the cough/cold/flu season in the winter months would make a lot of sense.
 That clearly, really insulated the Southeast Asian countries from some of the worst of this, understanding the importance of wearing masks.”

-For those who have already been vaccinated, health experts say you should keep wearing a mask.
-That’s because it takes weeks for vaccines to fully kick in and because vaccines don’t guarantee you won’t pass coronavirus on to others.
+For those who have already been vaccinated, health experts say they should keep wearing a mask.
+That’s because it takes weeks for vaccines to fully kick in and because vaccines don’t guarantee a person won’t pass coronavirus on to others.

 “It’s estimated that about 70% of Americans must be vaccinated before we get to herd immunity through vaccination,” CNN medical analyst Dr. Leana Wen said.
 “That’s the point where enough people have the immune protection that the virus won’t spread anymore.”